Berkeley-MDes/tdf-fa24-roopa-ramanujam/README.md

 Though the diagram has only one LED, I was able to add another by pattern matching it how the first one was constructed.

-Reflections:

-I tried changing a few variables in the provided files, mainly the timing for the LED blinking and some of the log statements.

 https://github.com/user-attachments/assets/1c6235a0-b5f7-4c6b-99c6-cdfc157e3c7e

 Description: Provided periodicity timing of 3 seconds